- Sheriff's Office

-The Accreditation section is responsible for achieving and maintaining state law enforcement accreditation and developing and updating agency policy.
+The Accreditation section is responsible for achieving and maintaining state law enforcement accreditation and developing and updating agency policies and procedures.

-Computer Services is made up of 1 Lieutenant, 1 Sergeant, and 1 Programmer/work as required staff.
-Computer Services is tasked with a variety of duties to include the coordination of the security and administration of the Body Worn Camera Program, the Sheriff's Office record management system, LINx security and system administrators, and acts as a liaison for the County Computer Support Services.
-Computer Services is also tasked with overseeing incident report entry and approval, and transmittal of IBR information to the Virginia State Police.
-Computer Services coordinates and maintains all Sheriff's Office Computers, to include in-car computers.
-The unit performs testing and functional reviews of all technology projects being considered by the Sheriff's Office to insure compatibility with existing systems and future needs.
+Computer Services is comprised of 1 Lieutenant, 1 Sergeant, and 1 civilian information systems specialist.
+Computer Services is tasked with a variety of duties to include the coordination of the security and administration of the vehicle mobile data computers, body-worn camera program, the Sheriff's Office record management system, law enforcement database systems administration, and acts as a liaison with County Computer Support Services.
+Computer Services is also tasked with overseeing incident report entry, compliance with Incident-Based Report information transmitted to the Virginia State Police.
+Computer Services coordinates and maintains all Sheriff's Office computers.
+The unit performs testing and functional reviews of all technology projects being considered by the Sheriff's Office to ensure compatibility with existing systems and future needs.

 Computer Services coordinates the use of all advanced electronic devices for selected Deputies that have the capability of running queries in VCIN and DMV to include obtaining photographs from DMV.
 These devices have the additional capability of querying the Sheriff's Office records management system to assist in various law enforcement duties.

-The Evidence/Property section provides support to the overall law enforcement mission by maintaining the custody of evidence and ensuring the availability and readiness of agency equipment.
+The Evidence/Property section provides support to the overall law enforcement mission by maintaining the custody of evidence and ensuring the accountability, availability, and readiness of agency equipment.
 The evidence/property officer transports evidence to and from the state crime laboratory and testifies in court as required on custody issues.

-The mission of the Training Division is to transform uniformed and civilian members of the Police Department into law enforcement professionals, equipped with the necessary academic and tactical knowledge to protect the life, rights, property, and dignity of all the residents of the County of York.
+The mission of the Training Division is to transform uniformed and civilian members of the Sheriff's Office into law enforcement professionals, equipped with the necessary academic and tactical knowledge to protect the life, rights, property, and dignity of all the residents of the County of York.

 We believe that a well-trained law enforcement professional will have a favorable impact on the communities they serve, will be respected by their peers, and will be emulated by other law enforcement agencies.
-We endeavor to facilitate training by utilizing technology, research and development, and meticulous instruction to ensure that members of the Sheriff's Office can continue to be lauded as York County's Finest.
+We endeavor to facilitate ongoing and specialized training by utilizing the latest in technology, research, and development.